 When making an application an organisation must be aware of the requirements and criteria for participation.

-For higher education institutions wishing to participate in Erasmus+ an Erasmus Charter for Higher Education (ECHE) is required prior to making an application.
+For universities and other organisations whose core work is in the field of higher education, an Erasmus Charter for Higher Education (ECHE) is required prior to making an application for Erasmus+.
 If your institution is a recognised or listed body you are eligible to apply for an ECHE, providing you offer courses at foundation/HND level or above.
 For institutions wishing to apply for International Credit Mobility an ECHE is also required.
 Institutions only need to apply for the charter once and the charter will last for the duration of the programme.
 For further details please visit our Erasmus Charter for Higher Education webpage.

 Who is eligible to apply for funding?